What do I need to bring for the overnight stay in the residence halls?

 No. Breakfast and lunch are included on the second day.
 Please plan to eat dinner prior to arriving on campus.

-Will I be with my child during class selection?
+Will my parents be with me during class selection?

 Parents and students are not together during this time.
 However, parents will have the opportunity to meet with the advisor and ask questions.

-Where do I meet my child in the morning?
+Where do I meet up with my parents in the morning?

 In the Rogalski Center ballroom.